ibm-cloud-docs/containers/cs_troubleshoot_debug_ingress.md

         ```
         {: screen}

-    * Public IP address: Check that your custom domain is mapped to the ALB's portable public IP address in the A record.
+    * **Public IP address A record**: Check that your custom domain is mapped to the ALB's portable public IP address in the A record.
 The IPs should match the public ALB IPs that you got in step 1 of the [previous section](#ping).
         ```
         host www.my-domain.com
         ```